ShaikAbubakarSiddique/VBA-Project/README.md

 Implemented using the Microsoft Access object model, this project demonstrates practical use of VBA scripts to interact with forms and data objects, offering valuable automation skills :contentReference[oaicite:1]{index=1}.

 **Getting Started**
-1. Open `PatientAppointments.accdb` in Microsoft Access.
+1. Open `DoctorAppointments.accdb` in Microsoft Access.
-2. Navigate to the `frmAppointment` form.
+3. Navigate to the `frmAppointment` form.
-3. Use the form to book or manage appointments.
+4. Use the form to book or manage appointments.
-4. Explore the VBA modules to understand how form events trigger database updates.
+5. Explore the VBA modules to understand how form events trigger database updates.

 **Notes & Best Practices**
 - Keep code modular and well-commented.
 Avoid large, single-function routines.